EmmaJane22/explorer-scouts/README.md

 ## Typography

 - The 'Special Elite' font is used for the logo at the top of the site and for headings.
 Sans-serif is the fallback font in case the title font is not being imported correctly.
-'Special ELite' adds character to the logo, as it creates an image of adventures.
+'Special Elite' adds character to the logo, as it creates an image of adventures.
 - The 'Roboto' font is used for all other body text.
 It is a clean and easily legible font.

 ## Images